m1c0l/spelling-worsener/README.md

 After you install it, look for the extension with the icon that looks like [this](spelling-worsener/no-grammar.png) and click it when you want to worsen a web page's spelling.
 Click it multiple times for more fun!

+For more wackiness, try using this extension combined with my [word-scrambler extension.](https://github.com/m1c0l/word-scrambler)

 ## What it does

 Some words are specifically searched for and replaced with a misspelling or grammatical error: